List of Councillors

 2010 and a new teaching job for my husband Richard brought us to Shropshire.
 So in Shropshire terms I am definitely a ‘blow-in!’
 I started a new venture of painting watercolours of people’s homes, I still work occasionally in London for my old employer and I organise an annual contemporary art exhibition at Oerley Hall near Oswestry that raises funds for Hope House.

 My interests on the council include planning and the website.

-Mr Dan Harmer - Bomere Heath Ward - Vice-Chair Of Parish Council and Chair of the CLP
+Mr Dan Harmer - Bomere Heath Ward - Chair

 My career has enjoyed some variety, I had many years in retail management, which included running a shop in Shrewsbury High Street for several years.
 However, 10 years ago I retrained, gained a degree from Sheffield Hallam University, to become a construction site manager.
 My most recent project was managing a £3.5m new school build outside Stafford.

 I joined the parish council in 2015 and am passionate about our local area, in my role as councillor, I aim to be approachable and listen to concerns that parishioners may have.
 I can draw from my experience in construction when discussing planning applications and village logistical challenges.

 Mr Edward Mason - Preston Gubbals Ward - Councillor for Environmental Issues